akintoluvic/akintoluvic.github.io/games/ReamMe.md

 - Integrate a finish game & Restart button

 ## Snake
-- Bug: there are randome times when if two arrow keys are pressed simultaneously before the snake moves, the snake just freezes.
+- Bug: there are random times when if two arrow keys are pressed simultaneously before the snake moves, the snake just freezes.

 ## Space Invaders
 - Add a restart button